Conformally flat black hole initial data, with one cylindrical end: Introduction

 \section{Introduction}

-Extreme or nearly extreme black holes (i.e, black holes with maximum amount of angular momentum and electric charge per unit mass) have received increased attention during the last few years due to a number of reasons.
+Extreme black holes (i.e, black holes with maximum amount of angular momentum and electric charge per unit mass) have received increased attention during the last few years due to a number of reasons.
 Extreme solutions are good candidates to be used in getting insights concerning Penrose cosmic censorship hypothesis \cite{beigmurchadha}, because they lie on the frontier between black holes and naked singularities.
-For example, extreme Kerr black hole appears as a unique global minimum of the total mass, a property used to prove the inequality between mass and angular momentum \cite{dainang} which provides evidences in favour of cosmic censorship.
+For example, extreme Kerr black hole appears as a unique global minimum of the total mass, a property used to prove the inequality between mass and angular momentum \cite{dainang} which provides evidences in favor of cosmic censorship.
 In addition, it has been suggested, both by observations \cite{komossa} and numerical calculations \cite{dainlousto} that black holes with large amounts of spin, play a dominant role in determining the high recoil velocities of black hole binaries.
-This important results came at a time when there was a diversity of positions regarding the very existence of extreme black holes (see \cite{lovelace} and references therein for discussions on this subject).
+This important results came at a time when there was a diversity of positions regarding the very existence of nearly extreme black holes (see \cite{lovelace} and references therein for discussions on this subject).
 Some models \cite{volonteri}, stating that under the combined effects of accretion and binary coalescences, the spin distribution is heavily skewed towards fast rotating holes, confronted with other models of black hole accretion not leading to large spins \cite{berti}, \cite{gammie}.

-In the other hand, data with one cylindrical end have also been much used in numerical evolutions, where they are known as \textit{trumpet} data (see \cite{hhobm}, \cite{lovelace}, \cite{B09}, \cite{HHM09} and references therein).
+Extreme black hole initial data are also interesting from the geometric point of view, since they present an asymptotically cylindrical end.
+Data with one cylindrical end have been much used in numerical evolutions, where they are known as \textit{trumpet} data (see \cite{hhobm}, \cite{lovelace}, \cite{B09}, \cite{HHM09} and references therein).
 It has been noticed that when compactified wormholes are evolved using the standard moving puncture method, the slices lose contact with the extra asymptotically flat wormhole end, and quickly asymptote to cylinders of finite areal radius.
 It was also seen that maximally sliced data with this cylindrical topology are indeed time independent in a moving puncture simulation.

 In this work we continue the analytical study of extreme black hole initial data started in \cite{dain-gabach09}, where the existence of extreme initial data built from the Bowen-York family of spinning black hole data was proven.
 It was shown that the \textit{non-extreme} solutions constitute a monoparametric family (for fixed angular momentum) of initial data, which were called $u_\mu$ for each positive value of the parameter $\mu$.
 Then the $\mu\to0$ limit solution was identified as the extreme one, due to its similarities with extreme Kerr and Reissner N\"ordstrom analogues.